Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, World Series, more

-Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, World Series on October 31
+Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, CFB, World Series on November 1

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-The NFL Week 9 schedule continues on Sunday with 12 games, followed by one 'Monday Night Football' matchup.
+Game 7 of the World Series takes center stage on Saturday at 8 p.m.
+ET as the Dodgers and Blue Jays play a winner-take-all matchup in Toronto.
+The NFL also reaches its midpoint this weekend with a solid Week 9 schedule that features 12 games on Sunday, followed by one 'Monday Night Football' matchup.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-Friday's sports schedule also includes World Series Game 6 between the Los Angeles Dodgers and Toronto Blue Jays at 8 p.m.
-ET at Rogers Centre in Toronto as well as college football, NBA action and NHL games to consider on the best DFS apps.
+Saturday's sports schedule also includes 17 top-25 matchups, including ninth-ranked Vanderbilt at No. 20 Texas and No. 18 Oklahoma at No. 14 Tennessee, NBA action and NHL games to consider on the best DFS apps.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.